nodemcu/nodemcu-firmware/README.md

 # Connecting to your NodeMCU device

 NodeMCU serial interface uses 9600 baud at boot time.
-To increase the speed after booting, issue `uart.setup(0, 115200, 8, 0, 1, 1 )` (ESPlorer will do this automatically when changing the speed in the dropdown list).
+To increase the speed after booting, issue `uart.setup(0,115200,8,0,1,1)` (ESPlorer will do this automatically when changing the speed in the dropdown list).

-If the device panics and resets, errors will be written to the serial interface at 115200 bps.
+If the device panics and resets at any time, errors will be written to the serial interface at 115200 bps.

 # User Interface tools